-Clean the toilet regularly.
-DO NOT use chlorine (undiluted) or caustic chemicals in the toilet system (ie., laundry bleach or drain opening chemicals).
-These products damage the seals in toilets and dump valves.
-For a sticky toilet ball valve, apply petroleum jelly; this will provide waterproof lubrication without damaging the seals.
+- Clean the toilet regularly. - DO NOT use undiluted chlorine or caustic chemicals in the RV toilet (ie., laundry bleach or chemical drain openers). - These products will damage the seals in the toilet and dump valves. - Applying petroleum jelly to a sticky toilet ball valve will provide waterproof lubrication without damaging the seals.